Varied Strategies and Approaches for the Digital Age

 - 4:30pm - 5:15 pm

 There are no instructional sessions on Fridays.
-For a complete acount of our schedule, please see our Contact information.
+For a complete account of our schedule, please see our Contact information.

 In-depth assessments take 60-90 minutes to complete and are scheduled according to the availability of our assessment specialists.